getnacelle/nacelle-launch-tests/nuxt-shopify-accounts/README.md

 └── auth.js                        # Root level files represent lambdas and export a handler function
 ```

+#### Social App Setup
+1. In order to use Facebook authentication with `passport-facebook`, you must first create an app at [Facebook Developers](https://developers.facebook.com/).
+When created, an app is assigned an App ID and App Secret.
+Your application must also implement a redirect URL, to which Facebook will redirect users after they have approved access for your application. (ie. `https://<your-domain>/api/auth/facebook/callback`)
+    - Note facebook assumes to whitelist a localhost callback, so explicitely adding one is not necessary while the app status is set to "In Development"

+2. Before using `passport-google-oauth20`, you must register an application with Google.
+If you have not already done so, a new project can be created in the [Google Developers Console](https://console.developers.google.com/).
+Your application will be issued a client ID and client secret, which need to be provided to the strategy.
+You will also need to configure a redirect URI which matches the route in your application. (ie. `https://<your-domain>/api/auth/google/callback` )
+    - Note google will require a callback for development and production (ie. `http://localhost:8888/.netlify/functions/auth/google/callback`)

 #### Setup
-1. Netlify's CLI will help us during development.
+1. [Netlify's CLI](https://github.com/netlify/cli) will help us during development.
     - `npm install netlify-cli -D`
 2. Other dependencies we'll need include:
     - `npm install body-parser cookie-parser express jsonwebtoken passport passport-facebook passport-google-oauth20 passport-jwt serverless-http winston`
-    - These dependencies can be checkout out at their respective github repos:
+    - These dependencies can be checked out at their respective github repos:
         - [body-parser](https://github.com/expressjs/body-parser)
         - [cookie-parser](https://github.com/expressjs/cookie-parser)
         - [express](https://github.com/expressjs/express)